Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 = News =
 * Version 4 is out, with a major technical refactoring of the plugin.
 If you're a theme developer, please review the FAQ to see what changed (specially if you were using the provided javascript functions).
-* It is also now possible to use Base64 encoded Inline images (at your own risk because of mail clients compatibility issues).
+* It is also now possible to use Base64 encoded inline images (at your own risk because of mail clients compatibility issues).

 = Compatibility =
 This plugin requires version 4.6 or higher of the "Contact Form 7" plugin.